oddbird/css-sandbox/src/rwd/switch.md

 but with access to some essential client-side values for comparison: primarily `available-inline-size`.

-If you think of it as a full solution, it can look bulky -- because it works one-property-at-a-time.
+If you think of it as a full solution it can look bulky, because it works one-property-at-a-time.
 But if you think about use-cases where
 _you only need to adjust one property_,